USS Pigeon (ASR-6): 1941

 But Pigeon had "not yet begun to fight".
 By the end of the month, her sailors had earned a second Presidential Unit Citation for fighting ability not expected of men in a little support craft.

 Lt.
 Comdr.
 Hawes reported: "The courage, spirit, and efficiency of the Pigeon crew is believed unsurpassed by past, present, or any future crews of any vessel of any nation."
 While the Navy Yard was still in flames, her crew was attempting to secure heavier armament for their ship.
 She armed herself with a 3 in gun from fire-damaged Bittern and another from Sealion.
 Sheets of boiler plate were fashioned into gun and splinter shields for six .50 in machine guns which circled the bridge.
 "The Pigeon is well armed," wrote Hawes, "and is believed to be the best equipped vessel of her type and tonnage in existence."

 Not content to fend for herself, Pigeon worked tirelessly to help her sister ships and the other defenders of the Philippines.
 She replaced the 3 in gun on minesweeper Tanager.
 She fed an average of 125 men daily, and salvaged valuable equipment from submarine Sealion.
 She also salvaged and transported deck loads of torpedoes to "Old Lady" Canopus to keep the Asiatic Fleet submarines armed.
-When Manila was declared an "open city", she towed Bittern to Mariveles.
+When Manila was declared an open city, she towed Bittern to Mariveles.
 She made underwater repairs to submarine Porpoise, supplied submarine S-33 with both fresh and battery water; and, towed all manner of supply-laden barges and small craft between Manila, Corregidor, Bataan, and Mariveles.
 She even charged air flasks for the torpedoes of PT boats.

-During a bombing attack on Corregidor, her gunners blasted away at three twin-engined aircraft winging over the eastern end of the island.
-One exploded between Manja Island light and Corregidor, and the other two crashed just beyond the minefield.
+During a bombing attack on Corregidor, her gunners blasted away at three twin-engined aircraft flying over the eastern end of the island.
+One exploded between Monja Island light and Corregidor, and the other two crashed just beyond the minefield.
 Pigeon scored again the following day when an enemy observation plane made the mistake of passing overhead, then turned back for a closer look.
 Shells from Pigeon ripped into the enemy aircraft which sideslipped, lost altitude, and headed out to sea.